 One final consequence of not paying child support is that your licenses and permits may be suspended.
 This includes your driver's license, professional licenses, recreational licenses, and business permits.

 Speak to a Norman Child Support Lawyer Today

 If you owe child support, but an incident has happened in your life that has left you unable to meet your financial obligations, or you are a custodial parent struggling because your child's other parent is not making their payments, consider seeking out our Norman child support attorney at Redhawk Law.
-Our family law attorney is here to answer your questions and walk you through the challenges of child support matters.
+Our team is here to answer your questions and walk you through the challenges of child support matters.

 For a consultation about child support orders, enforcement or modifications, call Redhawk Law today at (405) 266-5072.